ThijnK/discord-bot-template-ts/README.md

 Commands are grouped into _categories_, each of which has its own folder.
 The `index.ts` file in each folder exports the commands in that category and provides some metadata about the category, which includes at least the name of the category, and optionally a description and emoji.

-Each command gets its own file, and consists of a `meta` object, built using a `SlashCommandBuilder` from `discord.js`, and an `exec` function, which is called when the command is executed.
+Each command gets its own file, and consists of a `meta` object, built using a `SlashCommandBuilder` from `discord.js`, and an `exec` function, which is invoked when the command is executed.
 This `exec` function is passed a context containing the bot client, a Logger instance (instantiated with the command name; see the [Logging](#logging) section), and the interaction itself.
 Note that errors thrown in the `exec` function will be caught and logged automatically, so you don't have to worry about catching them yourself.
 Do, however, make sure that you await asynchronous functions, such that errors thrown inside such functions will be caught as well!

+You can add additional fields to the command context by modifying the `CommandContext` type in the [`src/types/commands.ts`](./src/types/commands.ts) file.
+Note that the main reason for propagating objects like the client and logger through a context like this is to (1) avoid having to import them in every file, and (2), which is actually more important, to not actually run the bot when running the deploy script, which would inevitably be the case if you were to import the client in every command file because those command files are imported in the deploy script.

 A command file should look something like this: